-Compiling eight previous INP studies from Alaskan, Canadian, and European arctic regions covering a wide range of freezing temperatures, Wilbourn et al. (2023) summarize abundance as spanning seven orders of magnitude ($\approx 10^{-5}$ to 70 L-1).
+Compiling eight previous INP studies from Alaskan, Canadian, and European arctic regions covering a wide range of freezing temperatures, Wilbourn et al. (2023) summarize abundance as spanning seven orders of magnitude ($\approx 10^{-5}$ to $70~L^{-1}$).
 Because the INP abundance is so variable, and most data thus far have been limited to brief campaigns, it is important to develop and analyze INPs statistically based on continuous, long-term, and finely-resolved measurements (Murray et al., 2021).
-This study reports onrepresents one of the first efforts to elucidate seasonality in the abundance of immersion mode active INPs activated at conditions

-105 relevant to mixed-phase clouds (predominantly immersion mode). using a single instrument, a Portable Ice Nucleation Experiment (PINE) chamber version 03 (PINE-03 hereafter).
-The PINE-03 was installed on the NSA near Utqiaġvik for multi-seasonal INP monitoring.
-In addition to a statistical analysis of n{INP}, we combine the measurements with observatory data there to construct a parameterization for heterogeneousimmersion freezing efficiencies of natural-ambient aerosols 110 (i.e., n{INP} scaled to aerosol abundance).
+This study reports on seasonality in the abundance of INPs activated at conditions relevant to mixed-phase clouds (predominantly immersion mode) using a single instrument, a Portable Ice Nucleation Experiment (PINE) chamber version 03 (PINE-03 hereafter).
+The PINE-03 was installed on the NSA near Utqiagvik for multi-seasonal INP monitoring.
+In addition to a statistical analysis of $n{\rm INP}$, we combine the measurements with observatory data there to construct a parameterization for heterogeneous freezing efficiencies of ambient aerosols (i.e., $n{\rm INP}$ scaled to aerosol abundance).

-2. DATA & METHODS
+110 2.
+DATA & METHODS